Rudy Garcia-Tolson

-Rudy Garcia-Tolson (born September 14, 1988) is a Paralympic swimmer, runner and triathlete from the USA.
+Rudy Garcia-Tolson (born September 14, 1988) is a Paralympic swimmer, runner, triathlete and canoeist from the United States.

 He was born with popliteal pterygium syndrome, resulting in a club foot, webbed fingers on both hands, a cleft lip and palate and the inability to straighten his legs.
 As a 5 year old wheelchair user, after 15 operations, he decided he would rather be a double amputee and walk with prosthetics.
 He had both legs removed above the knee.

 Swimming

 Garcia-Tolson started swimming at age 6.
 Within a year, the seven-year old was competing against children without disabilities and breaking records.

 When he was eight years old, he stated that he would swim in the 2004 Paralympic Games.
 He was true to his word and won the gold medal in the 200 meter individual medley and broke the world record for his SM7 class.

 In the 2008 Beijing Paralympics, when he was 20, he again won the gold medal in the 200 meter individual medley event, breaking his own SM7 world record twice in the process.
 He also won the bronze medal in 100m breaststroke SB7.

 At the 2012 Paralympics in London, he broke the SM7 world record in the 200 meter individual medley heat.
 In the final, both he and Yevheniy Bohodayko swam faster still.
 Bohodayko touched the wall first; Garcia-Tolson won silver.
 He is targeting the 2021 Paralympics in Tokyo.

 On April 14, 2022, he was named to the roster to represent the United States at the 2022 World Para Swimming Championships.